MESA is a better way to work. Get all your apps working together with the only expansion pack exclusive to Shopify.

 Automation streamlines repetitive tasks so you can put your attention to other aspects of your business.

 It’s one of the benefits of being on Shopify, that provides you integrations that automate various business activities.
-You can use it to manage order fulfillment, shipping, customer service, and more.
+You can use it to manage order fulfillment, marketing, shipping, customer service, and more.

 It can make a significant difference in your day-to-day operations.